 Thanks to his inspiring legacy, Ethiopian runners are now known and expected to win in both Olympic and international long distance running competitions.
 Needless to say, the economic and social lives of these successful athletes that followed the footsteps of Abebe have dramatically changed beyond anybody’s imagination.

-However, paradoxically and unfortunately, the Ethiopian hero, Abebe Bikila, who put his country, Ethiopia, on the map and opened the floodgate of success, fame and glory for countless athletes seems largely forgotten by his country, and fellow Ethiopians.
+However, paradoxically and unfortunately, the Ethiopian hero, Abebe Bikila, who put his country, Ethiopia, on the map and opened the floodgate of success, fame, and glory for countless athletes seems largely forgotten by his country and fellow Ethiopians.
 That his legacy has now faded into current Ethiopian history is not an exaggeration.
-In fact he can be regarded as one of the “unsung heroes” of history as there are no significant memorials monuments , stadiums, schools, hospitals, roads built in Ethiopia bearing his name.

 The legacy of this remarkable person, no doubt, is an inspiration to all of us particularly to the younger Ethiopian generation and thus need to be cherished and revitalized.
 With this realization in mind and in order to honour Abebe Bikila, Bikila Award was founded in July 2013 as a not-for-profit organization in Ontario, Canada.
 Bikila Award is created to foster academic, professional and business excellence, promote volunteerism within persons of Ethiopian origin residing in Canada and to recognize exemplary Ethiopians and friends of Ethiopia primarily through award and recognition.
 Members of the young generation are particularly encouraged to emulate Abebe’s indomitable spirit and various distinguished award winners as they pursue their individual dreams and exceed expectations.
 Academic excellence awards for those pursuing post-secondary education are available every year to deserving participants.